 In our latest post, we have put together a checklist for the process of buying a rental property, the process of screening your tenants, and a list on how to manage once you are officially a landlord!

-Own Your First Rental in Detroit: A Checklist
+Own Your First Rental in Southeast Michigan: A Checklist

 When You’re Ready To Buy